-Tony Martin settled into his Navy duties as Chief Specialist reporting to Lt.
+Tony Martin settled into his Navy duties as Chief Specialist, reporting to Lt.
 Cdr.
 Aroff.
-His duties included recruiting assignments and serving as a liaison with the motion picture industry.
+His responsibilities included recruiting assignments and serving as a liaison with the motion picture industry.
 By April 1942, the press reported that several other high-profile film industry men of draft age had joined the Navy at San Francisco, including Irving Cummings, Jr., formerly a scriptwriter at 20th Century Fox, who received a commission as an Ensign stationed at Treasure Island.

 Maurice Aroff kept a suite at the Clift Hotel in San Francisco while serving in the Navy.
-He threw big parties with many beautiful women present who he would introduce to his friends.
-Aroff appears to have become deeply resented by other reserve officers stationed in San Francisco and innuendo was inevitable.
-He also soon became the focus of legitimate concerns by Naval Intelligence about his financial means, extracurricular activities and motives.
-Aroff was in the sensitive position of being responsible for officer commission applications.
-He received such applications from not just entertainment industry people but from the sons of business executives, professionals, entrepreneurs and numerous high-level career military officers.
-Aroff did not always necessarily approve commissions or appointments, including some from non-Hollywood types who he thought were unqualified.
+He threw big parties with many beautiful women present, whom he would introduce to his friends.
+Aroff appears to have become deeply resented by other reserve officers stationed in San Francisco, and innuendo was inevitable.
+He also soon became the focus of legitimate concerns by Naval Intelligence about his financial means, extracurricular activities, and motives.
+Aroff was in a sensitive position, being responsible for officer commission applications.
+He received such applications from not just entertainment industry professionals but also from the sons of business executives, entrepreneurs, and numerous high-level career military officers.
+Aroff did not always necessarily approve commissions or appointments, including some from non-Hollywood types who he thought were ungualified.
 So Aroff was rubbing some people the wrong way.
 Another factor was that Aroff was Jewish.
-At the time, the Navy had an unwritten but well-understood de-facto quota system for officers of the Jewish faith.
-In May 1942 Aroff turned down the son of a prominent Washington official for a commission.
-At that point, the investigation of him accelerated.
+At the time, the Navy had an unwritten but well-understood de facto quota system for officers of the Jewish faith.
+In May 1942, Aroff turned down a commission for the son of a prominent Washington official.
+At that point, his investigation accelerated.
 Martin was caught up in the net as Aroff's subordinate and frequent social companion.
-Martin was warned by others that there was trouble coming and to distance himself from Aroff.
+Martin was warned by others that there was trouble coming and distant himself from Aroff.

 Lt.
 Cdr.
-Maurice Aroff swears in Tony Martin, San Francisco, January 1942
+Maurice Aroff swears in Tony Martin, San Francisco, January 1942 (Collection of the Author)

-When Tony Martin joined the Navy he owned three automobiles, one of which as a Studebaker that he did not use which was given to him for a Studebaker sponsored radio program.
+When Tony Martin joined the Navy, he owned three automobiles, one of which was a Studebaker that he did not use; it had been given to him as a prize for a Studebaker-sponsored radio program.
 At some point, Martin either gave or sold the automobile to Aroff.
-As time passed it became clear Aroff was being investigated.
+As time passed, it became clear Aroff was being investigated.
 Martin and others sympathetic to Aroff advised him to lower his profile and moderate his lifestyle.
-Unfortunately, Aroff had lived a high-profile lifestyle that led to jealousy and suspicion; he was apparently brutally honest about appointments, did not automatically approve commissions for the sons of high-level Navy and civilian figures and he happened to be Jewish.
-Tony Martin had made the error of being seen too often socially with Aroff even though Martin was not an officer.
-Thus a predictable drama with consequences was about to unfold.
-While away on a recruiting trip, Martin read in the Los Angeles and San Francisco newspapers that Aroff had been relieved of duty pending an investigation and that he (Martin) was implicated.
-The Navy formally accused Aroff of accepting the bribe of an automobile (the Studebaker) to give Tony Martin a commission in the U. S. Naval Reserve.
-Aroff was to be court-martialed and Martin was held incommunicado as a material witness.
-The potential problems with the charge were that Martin had never received a commission and the automobile was reportedly sold for a price at a later date.
+Unfortunately, Aroff had lived a high-profile lifestyle that led to jealousy and suspicion; he was brutally honest about appointments, did not automatically approve commissions for the sons of high-level Navy and civilian figures, and he happened to be Jewish.
+Tony Martin had made the error of being seen too often socially with Aroff, despite Martin not being an officer.
+Thus, a predictable drama with consequences was about to unfold.

+While away on a recruiting trip, Martin read in the Los Angeles and San Francisco newspapers that Aroff had been relieved of duty pending an investigation and that he, Martin, was implicated.
+The Navy formally accused Aroff of accepting a bribe of an automobile (the Studebaker) to secure a commission for Tony Martin in the U.S. Naval Reserve.
+Aroff was to be court-martialed, and Martin was held incommunicado as a material witness.
+The potential problems with the charge were that Martin had never received a commission, and the automobile was reportedly sold for a price at a later date.
 But the damage had been done to Tony Martin's reputation.
-He had gone into the Navy upon the recommendation of Aroff to Washington and now Aroff was facing charges.
+He had gone into the Navy upon Aroff's recommendation to Washington, and now Aroff was facing charges.